 Add More Picture Frames to Your DIY Nursery

 You can never have too many picture frames, right?
 A cute way to highlight your child’s name is taking picture frames, gluing a piece of fabric to the bottom piece and then attaching the letters of the name on top of the fabric once the frame is put back together.
-A cute way to add some pizazz to the letters is wrapping them with yarn, which you can learn how to do here.
+A cute way to add some pizazz to the letters is wrapping them with yarn.

 Dazzle With Flowers